Osvak/Branching-Policies/docs/README.md

 ## Single Branch
 ![Single](images/model1.png)

-- Develpment and Production all it's in the master branch
+- Develpment and Production all it's in the Master branch
 - Teams need to trust each other, if not, this model I wouldn't recommend this model
 - All the commits are based on the use of Feature Flags*